digitalcredentials/docs/integration/jff.md

 }
 ```

-The wallet then expects to receive in return the Verifiable Credential for the holder, with the submitted holder DID includes as the subjectId in the VC.
+The wallet then expects to receive in return the Verifiable Credential for the holder, with the submitted holder DID included as the subjectId in the returned VC.

 And that’s it!